 It is possible that developments in the derivatives markets, including potential government regulation, could adversely affect the ability to terminate existing derivatives positions or to realize amounts to be received in such transactions.
 On October 28, 2020, the SEC adopted Rule 18f-4 (the "Derivatives Rule") under the 1940 Act which replaced prior SEC and staff guidance with an updated, comprehensive framework for registered funds' use of derivatives.
 The Derivatives Rule requires the fund to trade derivatives and certain other instruments that create future payment or delivery obligations subject to a value-at-risk ("VaR") leverage limit, develop and implement a derivatives risk management program and new testing requirements, and comply with new requirements related to board and SEC reporting.
 These requirements apply unless the fund qualifies as a "limited derivatives user," as defined in the Derivatives Rule.
+As of the date of this SAI, the fund intends to qualify as a "limited derivatives user."
 To the extent the fund uses derivatives, complying with the Derivatives Rule may increase the cost of the fund's investments and cost of doing business, which could adversely affect investors.
 Other new regulations could adversely affect the value, availability and performance of certain derivative instruments, may make them more costly, and may limit or restrict their use by the fund.